-CINE 102 History of Film to 1945
+CINE 102 History of Film to 1945 (3) 3 hours lecture

 A survey of the development of the motion picture as an art form and cultural phenomenon from its inception to the end of World War II, including early inventors, pioneers of cinematic grammar, and major film movements such as German Expressionism, Soviet Montage, and the golden age of the American studio system.
 Films are regularly screened in the classroom.